ds-nitish/Book-Recommendation-System---Collaborative-Filtering/README.md

-"re# Book Recommendation System using Collaborative Filtering
+ # Book Recommendation System using Collaborative Filtering

 This project implements a book recommendation system based on collaborative filtering, a popular approach in recommendation systems.
 The system aims to provide personalized book recommendations to users by leveraging the preferences of similar users.